clintcparker/clintcparker.github.com/_drafts/2023-year-in-review.md

 layout: post
 title: "2023 Year in Review"
 ---

 ClockShark has seen a lot of changes in the last year.
 On the engineering side, I'd like to focus on the changes that we've introduced or adopted.

-Structured Teams.

-Initially we had one team of 12 one team of 5 and one team of 2 with QA floating across teams Now we have 3 evenly sized and staffed teams.

-Job Descriptions
-I kn ow the engineering team had been working on some ,job description/ job matrices, but they never quite made it to fruition.
-Engineering leadership created measureable job expectations for softweare negineering levels 1-4. this gives clarity to both our team members and managers.
+These are things that we didn't really have in 2022 but are now a part of our day-to-day in 2023.

-Feature Flags
+### Feature flags
 We started to introduce the concept of flags in late 2022 but didn't adopt them until 2023.
-We've rewritten the framework a few time.
-We've introduced XXXX falgs in 2023. all of which has led to...
+We've rewritten the framework a few times.
+The team has created guidelines for flag creation, management, and removal.
+We've introduced over 200 flags in 2023.
+The adoption of our feature flag process has led to...

-Deploying multiple times / day
+### Deploying multiple times per day
-In may of 2023 we moved to hourly deploys.
-We had previously been on a structured 2 week deployment cadence. chalenges w/ 2 wekk cadence: maintianing the "release branch", being beholden to release schedule and work done or not done in time, and the fact that we were deploying 2 weeks of work at a time, hotfixes bypassing all the process.
-We've since moved to daily deploys.
-We've also moved to a more automated testing process.
+In May of 2023, we moved to hourly deploys.
+We had previously been on a structured 2-week deployment cadence.
+There are some specific challenges with a 2-week cadence: maintaining the "release branch," being beholden to the release schedule and work done or not done in time, the fact that we were deploying a bundle of 2 weeks of work, and hotfixes bypassing all the process.
+We've since moved to hourly deploys.
+We currently deploy on the hour and will be moving to full continuous deployment in January.
+Production incident remediation times are now tracked in minutes and not hours.

-increased automated testing
-In August we increased our expectatins around automated testing.
-We're now over 30% total line coverage for all of our codebases.
-We've also introduced a new testing framework that allows us to test our frontend code in a more automated fashion.

-latest .net
-In 2022, Clockshark migrated to dotnet 6.
-In 2023 we've migrated to dotnet 7.

-Running on linux in prod
-In 2023 we migrated our production servers to linux.
-In 2023 we've migrated our dev and staging servers to linux.
-We've also migrated our build servers to linux.

-hosting savings
-In 2023 we've saved over $100k in hosting costs by migrating to linux and moving our WAF to cloudflare.

-DDOS protection
+### DDOS protection
-In 2023 we've moved our WAF to cloudflare.
+In 2023, we moved our WAF to Cloudflare.
 This has given us DDOS protection and a CDN.
+The DDOS mitigation has proved extremely valuable, as our system has been able to withstand attacks over 10M requests per minute.

+### WASM
+We've introduced Blazor to our stack to add frontend code quickly and reliably.
+We're using Blazor WASM, which is C# and HTML compiled to WebAssemly.
+This allows us to use our C# knowledge and best practices (including automated testing) for browser code.

+### Running on Linux in prod
+In the first half of 2023, we migrated our production servers to Linux.
+In the second half of the year, we migrated our remaining dev and staging servers to Linux.
+We've also migrated our build servers to Linux.
+These migrations saved costs on the computing side, allowing us to scale up our data side without any overall cost increase.

+### Latest .NET
+Staying on the latest version of the framework is uncommon in most .NET shops.
+In 2022, ClockShark migrated to dotnet 6.
+In 2023, we've done it again and migrated to dotnet 7.
+In early 2024, we'll move to the newly released dotnet 8.

+### Increased automated testing
+In August, we increased our expectations around automated testing.
+We're now over 38% for total line coverage for all codebases.
+We've adopted behavioral testing across all of the backend code.
+We've introduced Playwright, which allows us to test our frontend code in a more automated fashion.

-codified SDLC
+### Codified SDLC
-in 2022, our SDLC was very loose and ad-hoc.
-In 2023 we've codified our SDLC.
+In 2022, our SDLC was very loose and ad-hoc.
+In 2023, we've codified our SDLC.
+Our SDLC is meant to be flexible while maintaining consistency across the department.
+Our SDLC guidelines represent sensible defaults, and we hope they will continue to evolve to best serve the teams leveraging them.

+### Structured teams
+At the end of 2023, we had one team of 12, one team of 5, and one team of 2 with QA floating across teams.
+We've since restructured into 3 teams of even size and even staffing.

+### Job descriptions
+I know the engineering team had been working on some job descriptions/matrices, but they never quite made it to fruition.
+This year, Engineering leadership created measurable job expectations for software engineering levels 1-4.
+We've published these to our team and are using them in our 1:1s and reviews.
+This gives clarity to both our team members and managers.
+We'll be creating similar documents for our managers and QA and DevOps teams in 2024.

-consistent meeting schedule
+### Consistent meeting schedule
-In 2022, we had a very loose meeting schedule.
-In 2023 we've codified our meeting schedule.
+In addition to the meeting guidelines of our SDLC, we've also established a monthly department-wide meeting.
+This meeting is an opportunity to showcase the great work done each month, share department-level information, and keep each other accountable for our organizational goals.

-opened up bug reporting to everyone
+### Company-wide bug reporting
-In May of 2023, we opened up our bug reporting process to the whole clockshark internal team.
-We previously had two processes, and an issue had to be verified an dtriaged before it was added to the bug backlog.
-This limited visibility into the bug backlog and also skewed reporting.
+Open bug reporting is a sign of engineering team maturity, and in May of 2023, we opened up our bug reporting process to the whole ClockShark internal team.
+We previously had two competing processes.
+Not only did this reduce transparency and create confusion, but issues reported in the support team's system had to be verified and triaged before being added to the engineering backlog.
+This dual process limited visibility into the bug backlog and also skewed reporting.

-WasM / frontend testing
-In 2023 we've introduced a new testing framework that allows us to test our frontend code in a more automated fashion.
-We've also introduced a new frontend framework that allows us to write our frontend code in a more maintainable fashion.

-consistent metric reporting

-Stuff we didn’t have:
-- Structured teams
-- Job descriptions
-- Feature flags
-- Deploying multiple times / day
-- increased automated testing
-- latest .net
-- running on linux in prod
-- hosting savings
-- DDOS protection
-- codified SDLC
-- consistent meeting schedule
-- opened up bug reporting to everyone
-- WASM / frontend testing
-- consistent metric reporting
+This has been one of the most remarkable years of my career.
+Teams rarely see this much evolution in such a short time.
+I can't wait to see what interesting enhancements 2024 delivers.